🛑 Stop Project Baccara

 📝 Letter Template

-Send to Maricopa County Board of Supervisors and Planning & Development.
+Send to Maricopa County Board of Supervisors and Planning and Development.

 I am writing to express my strong opposition to Project Baccara, the proposed data center and 700 MW natural gas power plant planned for the Bullard Avenue and Olive Avenue area in unincorporated Maricopa County.